State is not taught.

 SIMPLE

-When we become aware of what is happening within,
+When we become aware of what is happening within, reactivity reduces and we are more able to respond.

 SCIENCE

-Attention strengthens prefrontal networks for focus, decision-making, and self-control.
+Attention strengthens prefrontal networks for focus, decision-making and self-control.
 It boosts serotonin (stability) and dopamine (focus), improving regulation of thoughts and reactions.